-Follow along and I can show you our proven 3-step process before we officially hire new team members to clean offices.
+Follow along and I can show you our proven 3-step process before we officially hire new team members to clean commercial office buildings.

-We learned that this method of on-boarding new staff has been the best way for us for over 27 years.
-This process allows us to check off the most important factors we look for with new team members.
+We learned how to on-board employees for our cleaning service business during the 27 years we owned our cleaning business.
+This process is proven because it allowed us to check off the most important factors to look for with new team members.

 I guess I should express that right here… you should know what you are looking for in prospective hires.
 You would want new team members that are a good fit for your core beliefs.

-Having a few core beliefs is a good start in finding people who would be a good fit for you.
+Having a few core beliefs is a good start in finding employees who would be a good fit for your cleaning company.

 A core belief can be a part of your mission or vision statement.
 It simplifies how you prefer to operate your business based upon your own personal beliefs.